 This course is designed to provide students with knowledge and skills related to quality practices and measurement in a manufacturing environment.
-Topics covered include participating in periodic internal quality audit activities; checking calibration of gages and other data collection equipment; suggesting continuous improvements; inspection of materials and product/process at all stages to ensure they meet specifications; documenting the results of quality problems; communicating quality problems; taking corrective actions to restore or maintain quality; recording process outcomes and trends; identifying fundamentals of blueprint reading; and using

-106. Students completing this course will receive an MSSC certificate in quality practices and measurement.
+Topics covered include participating in periodic internal quality audit activities; checking calibration of gages and other data collection equipment; suggesting continuous improvements; inspection of materials and product/process at all stages to ensure they meet specifications; documenting the results of quality problems; communicating quality problems; taking corrective actions to restore or maintain quality; recording process outcomes and trends; identifying fundamentals of blueprint reading; and using common measurement systems and precise measurement tools.
+This course is equivalent to ADM 106.
+Students completing this course will receive an MSSC certificate in quality practices and measurement.
 Students completing courses WKO 131, 132, 133 and 134 will receive the Certified Production Technician credential.